npbyers0401/npbyers0401.github.io/_pages/cv.md

   * *Dates:* Fall 2019 - Present
   * *Advisor:* Dr. Christopher Lee
   * *Details*
-    * Develop a software tool for automatic classification email collections
+    * Develop a software tool for automatic appraisal of email collections
     * Process and clean an existing dataset for testing purposes
     * Optimize tool for parallelization and multi-environment use
     * Evaluate tool using traditional metrics